 Related reading: At what point do married couples seek counselling?

-Do you think we need to redraw our understanding about marriages?
+Do you think we need to redraw our understanding of marriages?
 Do you think we should make space for infidelities in a marriage?

 Related reading: Are we naturally monogamous or has it been forced upon us?